magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Obviously this manual workflow is only acceptable while you're learning how to introduce unit testing in your CLJ/CLJS mixed project.

-In this tutorial of the series our objective is to progressively reduce as much as possible the above manual intervention.
-While doing that, we'll end up we a kind of live development environment which, while keeping the satisfaction of the Bret Victor's Immediate Feedback Principle, satisfy the TDD workflow as well.
+In this tutorial, our objective is to progressively reduce as much as possible the number of manual steps.
+While doing that, we'll end up with a kind of live development environment which, while satisfying Bret Victor's Immediate Feedback Principle, will also enable a TDD workflow.

 ## Testing task